Equity Commentary – September 2016

-The Indian equity markets closed positive in the month of August 2016, as both Sensex and Nifty returned ~1.4% and ~1.7% respectively.
-The increase in the broader market was higher than the Sensex, as reflected by the performance of the BSE Midcap and BSE 200 index at 4.4% and 2.1% respectively.
-In terms of sectors; Metals, Oil & Gas, Banking and Auto were outperformers whilst IT was the major underperformer.
-FIIs continued to be buyers in August, with net inflows to the tune of ~USD 1.35 bn.
-Consequently, FIIs net inflows CYTD amounts to ~USD 6.14 bn.
-Domestic MFs were also buyers with a buying of ~USD 285 mn. in August, compared to selling of ~USD 5 mn. in July.
+The Indian equity markets closed lower in the month of September 2016, as both Sensex and Nifty returned ~-2.1% and ~-2.0% respectively.
+The broader market outperformed the Sensex, as reflected by the performance of the BSE Midcap and BSE 200 index at -0.4% and -1.3% respectively.
+In terms of sectors; Oil & Gas, Auto, Consumer Durable and Healthcare were outperformers whilst Power, FMCG and Capital Goods were the major underperformers.
+FIIs continued to be buyers in September, with net inflows to the tune of ~USD 1.56 bn.
+Consequently, FIIs net inflows CYTD amounts to ~USD 7.7 bn.
+Domestic MFs were also buyers with a buying of ~USD 575 mn. in September.

 |Index Name ||As on ||As on ||As on ||Return in % |

 |30-Sep-16 ||31-Aug-16 ||30-Sep-15 ||1 Month ||1 Year |